How to do a Linear Discriminant Analysis in R (Step-by-Step)?

 0.9921 0.0079

-Coefficients of linear discriminants: These display the linear combination of predictor variables that are used to form the decision rule of the LDA model.
-For example:
+• Coefficients of linear discriminants: These coefficients define the linear combinations of predictors that maximize the separation between the groups.
+They form the core decision rule of the LDA model.
+Specifically, LD1 and LD2 are the discriminant functions (canonical variates) calculated.

-#use LDA model to make predictions on test data
+# Use the fitted LDA model to generate predictions on the reserved test data

 predicted <- predict(model, test)